COSC-499-W2023/year-long-project-team-11/docs/weekly logs/individual-log-term-2-Lance.md

 # ===== TERM 2 =====
+# Week 4 (January 29-February 4)
+This week we had the first peer testing of our website.
+I learned a lot from testing the first team's food app and the second team's AI generation website.= Before the day of presentation, I worked on adding the info of the user profile by getting info from a user in the database.
+I have also added a favicon image and the logo for the website.
+I had tons of help troubleshooting by the whole group as we were trying to find out why our docker was having errors in running some pages.
 # Week 3 (January 22-28)
 This week I worked on setting up the user profile.
 I am troubleshooting the hashing password error with Ryan, and Justin has helped me figure out the js-cookie problem everyone has been having.
 Now I need to clean up the user profile more and make the page populated with the database.
 ![image](https://github.com/COSC-499-W2023/year-long-project-team-11/assets/60246855/743b7bb2-ae9e-41a2-8b9f-e15bba932beb)